marionettejs/backbone.marionette/upgradeGuide.md

 ### Backbone.EventBinder is now obsolete

-With Backbone v0.9.9, the Backbone.EventBinder pre-requisite is now osbsolete.
+With Backbone v0.9.9, the Backbone.EventBinder pre-requisite is now obsolete.
 It will be kept around for backward compatibility with older versions of Marionette and Backbone, but it is no longer used by Marionette directly.
 Unless you have a significant investment in its use, you should discontinue its use when ugprading to Marionette